Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/setup.md

 ### Atom
 [Atom](https://atom.io/) is a modern text editor that is very intuitive to use.
 You probably don't even need to read the tutorial below to figure out how to create and save files.
 Standard downloads are available for Linux, Mac, and Windows.
 - [Getting started with atom](https://flight-manual.atom.io/getting-started/sections/atom-basics/)

 ### Emacs
 Similar to vi/vim, emacs is a command line text editor that is already part of almost all Linux distributions.
 Emacs can also be used as an RSS reader or file manager.
 - [Emacs tutorial](https://www.gnu.org/software/emacs/tour/) The section called Beginner tips near the bottom of the page is particularly helpful.

 ### Sublime
-[Sublime](https://www.sublimetext.com/) is an intuitive text editor that makes looking at files with multiple sections easy.
-It allows split screen editing and is very customizable.
+[Sublime](https://www.sublimetext.com/) is an intuitive text editor that makes looking at files with multiple sections easy. t allows split screen editing and is very customizable.